BSC Designer Online - Balanced Scorecard Software

 Automate KPIs Data Entry with RESTFul API

 Automate data reading and writing for KPIs with RESTFull API.
-Automate access to your data for 3rd party business tools.
+Automate access to your data for third party business tools.

 - Documentation.
 The documentation for the API calls is available here.